IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Retrieving Total Views for a Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Please note that "viewsTotal" is a combination of "viewsTotalRegular" and "viewsTotalMachine" which can be requested separately.

 ``curl "$DV_BASE_URL/api/datasets/:persistentId/makeDataCount/viewsTotal?persistentId=$DOI"``

 Retrieving Unique Views for a Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Please note that "viewsUnique" is a combination of "viewsUniqueRegular" and "viewsUniqueMachine" which can be requested separately.

 ``curl "$DV_BASE_URL/api/datasets/:persistentId/makeDataCount/viewsUnique?persistentId=$DOI"``

 Retrieving Total Downloads for a Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Please note that "downloadsTotal" is a combination of "downloadsTotalRegular" and "downloadsTotalMachine" which can be requested separately.

 ``curl "$DV_BASE_URL/api/datasets/:persistentId/makeDataCount/downloadsTotal?persistentId=$DOI"``

 Retrieving Unique Downloads for a Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Please note that "downloadsUnique" is a combination of "downloadsUniqueRegular" and "downloadsUniqueMachine" which can be requested separately.

 ``curl "$DV_BASE_URL/api/datasets/:persistentId/makeDataCount/downloadsUnique?persistentId=$DOI"``